 Particulates can induce eye, nose, and throat irritation; respiratory infections, bronchitis, and even lung cancer.
 Particulates include asthma triggers and mold.
 The solutions for particulates in the air include, but are not limited to, filtration and ventilation.

 Asthma triggers include mold, dust mites, secondhand smoke, and pet dander, as well as other pollutants in the air.
 Asthma triggers cause symptoms including coughing, chest tightness, wheezing, and breathing problems.
 Asthma attacks can be life-threatening.
-However, asthma can be controlled by reducing asthma triggers.
-The solutions for particulates in the air include, but are not limited to, filtration, dehumidifiers, ventilation, radon remediation, and/or mold remediation.
+However, asthma can be controlled by improving indoor air quality.
+The solutions for particulates in the air include, but are not limited to, filtration, dehumidifiers, ventilation, radon remediation, and mold remediation.